99: No Such Thing As Bread Civilians

 Okay, it's time for our final fact of the show, and that is my fact.

-My fact this week is that Elvis Presley once started a riot at the end of his show by saying to the crowd girls, I'll see you all backstage.
+My fact this week is that Elvis Presley once started a riot at the end of his show by saying to the crowd, girls, I'll see you all backstage.

+And they all went.
 They all went in that moment.

+So this was back in 1955.
 This was kind of just as he was reaching

 his first sort of wave of popularity.
+And

 he didn't realize that that would be the reaction once he said it.
+So he just said this line, girls, I'll see you all backstage.

 And they literally just fled onto stage.

+They just went right on.
 And he got scared and he had to run off to his little green room.

 They were ripping off his clothes.
+He was missing a shoe.

 He was missing the side of his shirt.

-the back room, and no one could get to him.
+And they locked him inside the back room and no one could get to him.

-And eventually, when it calmed down and he went to his car, his car, in the side metal of the car, there were names and numbers scratched into the side, and they couldn't see through the windscreen because so much lipstick was on it with names and numbers for him to call.
+And eventually, when it calmed down and he went to his car, his car in the side metal of the car, there were names and numbers scratched into the side and they couldn't see through the windscreen because so much lipstick was on it with names and numbers for him to call.

 And also 500 trackus.

 And that was the moment that his manager went, okay, we've got a massive star on our hands here.
+And yeah, and that's when he got really promoted.

 They had so much security there.

-Every time you walked past a window, all they had to do was see a little bit of hair and they would scream.
+Every time you walk past a window, all they had to do was see a little bit of hair, and they would scream.
+It was great fun because you just kind of peek your head around, and then they gone.

 And you bear a powerful physical resemblance to Justin Bieber.

-They did experience serious problems with that when the concerts would happen because if he arrived late or if they told that they were told it was too chaotic, because actually so many fans were coming to the show, they would say, okay, we're cutting this short or Justin's not going to be able to appear.
+they were told it was too chaotic, because actually so many fans were coming to the show, they would say, okay, we're cutting this short or Justin's not going to be able to appear.

+And they would start rioting.
 And unlike a normal show where people would riot who are of adult age, the police just had no idea.

 What do you do when you're being attacked by children?

+You can't do anything.
 You just have to accept it.

 That's why you need the robots, probably.